-Chris Drury, a 2015 U.S. Hockey Hall of Fame inductee, is serving as the general manager of the 2021 U.S. Men’s National Team that is competing in the 2021 IIHF Men's World Championship.
+Chris Drury, president and general manager of the NHL's New York Rangers and a 2015 U.S. Hockey Hall of Fame inductee, is serving as an assistant general manager for the U.S. Olympic Men's Ice Hockey Team at the 2026 Olympic Winter Games.

-Drury also served as part of the management group for U.S. Men’s National Teams in both 2016 and 2017.
+The Trumbull, Conn., native also served as part of the management group for U.S. Men’s National Teams in both 2016 and 2017.

 A 12-season veteran as a player in the NHL from 1998-2011, Drury was a third-round pick (72nd overall) of the Quebec Nordiques in the 1994 NHL Entry Draft.
 He registered 615 points in 892 games with the Colorado Avalanche, Calgary Flames, Buffalo Sabres and New York Rangers.
 During his career, Drury notched 255 career goals, including 47 game-winning tallies.